• Skip to primary navigation

 How will knowing these facts about Colombian Coffee help you to plan your trip and find the best parts of Colombia’s coffee region?

-It is no longer a secret that Colombia has some of the best coffee in the world with its Arabica beans.
+It is no longer a secret that Colombia has some of the best coffee in the world that you could find with its fragrant Arabica beans.

 Let’s continue by looking at a map of Colombia’s coffee region to get a better idea of where to go.